DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Experiments

 \subsection{Results}

 \textbf{Sim $\rightarrow$ Real.} We first assess the effectiveness of the UDA algorithms in reducing the domain-shift under the Sim-to-Real scenario using N-Caltech101.
 In Table \ref{tab:da_ncaltech}, we show the performance of GRL \cite{grl-pmlr-v37-ganin15}, MMD \cite{da-mmdlong2015learning}, Rotation \cite{Xu_2019}, AFN \cite{da-afnxu2019larger} and Entropy~\cite{grandvalet2005semi} against the baseline Source Only, consisting in training on labelled source data only (\textit{Sim}), and testing directly on unlabelled target data (\textit{Real}), without performing any adaptation strategy.
 We consider as upper-bound the performance obtained by training on real training data, and testing directly on it, in a supervised fashion (\textit{Supervised}).
 For each method, we report both the results obtained with (\textit{MV-DA4E}) and without (\textit{DA4E}) the proposed multi-view approach.
-We consider the effect of UDA strategies on two non-learnable event representations (\textit{VoxelGrid} and \textit{HATS}), and on two learnable ones (\textit{EST} and \textit{MatrixLSTM}).
-The empirical evaluation we performed allows us to answer the following research questions.
+We consider the effect of UDA strategies on two non-learnable event representations (\textit{VoxelGrid} and \textit{HATS}), and two learnable ones (\textit{EST} and \textit{MatrixLSTM}).
+The empirical evaluation performed allows us to answer the following research questions. \textit{Are UDA methods useful in reducing Sim-to-Real gap?}